reverentgeek/okta.github.io/_source/_posts/2019-07-03-spring-boot-jpa.md

 Take note of the **username** and **password** for each of the two users you created as you will use them to login later on.

-## Let's code it
+## Let's code it!

 The structure of our project will look like this:

 {% img blog/spring-boot-jpa/project_structure.png alt:"project" width:"600" %}{: .center-image }

-> NOTE: For this post, I will be using Eclipse, as it is my preferred IDE.
+> **NOTE:** For this post, I will be using Eclipse, as it is my preferred IDE.
 However, you can use any IDE or editor you please.

 ### Dependencies